Sydney Metro (2008 proposal): Iemma as premier

-‘Bullets to bite’
+'Bullets to bite'

 Despite expectations to the contrary, including within the party machine, Iemma comfortably won the 2007 election with the loss of only four seats.
 His strategy was to draw a line under the failures of the Carr era and ask the electorate for another chance.
-The Opposition ran a poor campaign, and the electorate was minded to trust the affable, hard-working new premier.
-Iemma was returned but with far less political capital than the size of Labor's majority would suggest.

-Iemma and his close ally, former transport services minister Costa, though loyal to Carr, were reformists in the tradition of Whitlam and Keating.
+Iemma and his close ally, former transport services minister Costa, though loyal to Carr, were reformists in the tradition of former prime ministers Gough Whitlam and Paul Keating.
 Immediately following the election, they secretly plotted their strategy for the next four years, under the heading of "bullets to bite".
 Both knew that if they were to build the new rapid transit system and address the growing crisis in electricity supply, they would need to bring the private sector into the state's electricity industry first.

 The federal party's immediate political needs intervened, with the new federal Labor leader Kevin Rudd persuading Iemma to defer his privatisation announcement until after the 2007 federal election.
 Rudd felt he could ill afford the distraction of a debate over asset sales in the country's most populous state.
 With the funding source a secret, the rapid transit plan had to be kept under wraps as well.